I always get rather impatient this time of year.

 Can you freeze them?
 Berries are especially easy to freeze for use later.
 Set them in a single layer on a rimmed baking sheet and then put the sheet carefully into the freezer.
 When the berries are frozen, transfer them to freezer bags.

 What to make with wild fruits and berries?
 There are so many things you can do with wild fruits and berries.
 Packed with vitamins, antioxidants and fiber, most wild fruits and berries can be eaten fresh off the bush (not elderberries) or taken home and used as toppings on cereals, salads and ice cream (no elderberries).
 They also can be made into smoothies, juices, jams, jellies, preserves, pies, cobblers, syrups, sauces and wines.

 Involve kids.
 Get the kids in your family network to take part in the harvest of these various fruits and berries.
 And, complete the process by making goodies out of what you have gathered.
 The kids will have a blast!
-Foraging for wild edibles is among those wonderful family activities that help foster an appreciation of food and nature.
+Foraging for wild edibles is among those wonderful, memorable family activities that help foster an appreciation of food and nature.
 Truly, there’s just something sort of magical about eating stuff found growing in the outdoors surrounded by a natural environment.
 It’s more important than ever to take kids on foraging adventures for wild fruit so they fully understand the origins of their food and how these fit into the locavore movement (an effort to eat food that is locally produced and not moved long distances to market)!

 Gathering wild fruits and berries is good for personal, nutritious food procurement, Vitamin D absorption, calorie burning and some exercise.
 Getting to know wild edible plants a little better is sure helpful in keeping us mentally sharp, and for relieving stress and cooped up anxiety.
 Picking fruits and berries also fits perfectly into an individual self-reliance program.
 Time outdoors foraging for fruits and berries growing wild is indeed time well spent.